-The Writing concentration in the Associate in Arts program prepares students to transfer into four-year colleges or universities for concentations and majors such as Creative Writing, Writing/Rhetoric/Publishing, Technical and Professional Communications, Social and Digital Media, Journalism and others with an emphasis on writing, communications, and media.
+The Writing Concentration in the Associate in Arts program prepares students to transfer to four-year colleges or universities for majors such as Creative Writing, Writing/ Rhetoric/Publishing, Technical and Professional Communications, Social and Digital Media, Journalism and others with an emphasis on writing, communications, and media.
+Please note that most courses are available in a variety of modes including on-campus, online, and virtual.

-CONCENTRATION: WRITING (62 CREDIT HOURS)
+CONCENTRATION: WRITING (61-63 CREDIT HOURS)

 Credit Hours

-ENG 101 English Composition I (O,H, V) 3.0
+ENG 101 English Composition I (O, H, V) 3.0

-ENG 102 English Composition II (O, H) 3.0
+ENG 102 English Composition II (O, H, V) 3.0

-SPC 205 Public Speaking (O, H) 3.0 Subtotal 9.0
+SPC 205 Public Speaking (O, H, V) 3.0

+Subtotal 9.0